sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

  create mode 100644 c.md
 ```

-At this stage we have tree commits, one per feature.
+At this stage we have three commits, one per feature.
 If we run `git log` we get the following:

 ```bash
 commit 7d2e3e91763ee403c411bb537baede36b4985484 (HEAD -> main)